dgaydukov/cert-spring5/files/spring5.md

 if you call them separately both would be wrapped into time-logging.
 But if you call one from another, only one logging would be displayed To fix this you can do self-injection like `private @Autowired MyService proxy;`
 And call one method from another, not with `this`, but with `proxy`.
 Or you can also create your own annotation `@SelfAutowired` and custom BPP to inject proxy.

-To activate your BFPP/BPP you can either add `@Component` to it, or add it as static bean to java config file (bean should be static so it would be executed first, before config class is loaded), or you can do it manually by code.
+To activate your BFPP/BPP you can either add `@Component` to it, or add it as static bean to java config file (bean should be static so it would be executed first, before instantiating config class), or you can do it manually by code.
 `DefaultListableBeanFactory => ConfigurableListableBeanFactory => ConfigurableBeanFactory`
 `ConfigurableBeanFactory.addBeanPostProcessor` - method to programatically add BPP here is example